Chapter Zero: Fracture

 So it goes with men.

 A life arranged around the wrong things rarely feels wrong.
 It feels busy.
-It feels full.
-It feels justified by its outcomes.
-Rewards arrive on schedule.
-Approval follows performance.
-The days stack neatly, one after another, until the structure feels permanent simply because it has not yet fallen.
+Full.
+Justified by its outcomes, its rewards arriving on schedule, approval trailing performance like interest on a loan.
+The days stack neatly until the structure feels permanent.
+No other reason.
+Just: it hasn’t fallen yet.

-But permanence is not proven by endurance alone.
+But permanence is not proven by endurance.
 It is proven by alignment.

 What is misaligned leans without appearing to.
-What is disordered compensates by demanding more effort, more attention, more speed.
+It compensates.
+Demands more effort.
+More attention.
+Speed, eventually, just to stay upright.
 Over time, the effort becomes normal.
 The speed becomes necessary.
 No one remembers what stillness felt like.

 When collapse comes, it is never a single event.
-It is a convergence.
-The quiet accumulation of small errors.
-The moment when the load exceeds what the structure was built to bear.
-The instant when the world refuses one more accommodation.
+It is convergence.
+Small errors, quietly accumulated.
+The load finally exceeding what the structure was meant to bear.
+The world refusing one more accommodation.

-Then the same forces that once rewarded efficiency become unforgiving.
-Water returns to low ground.
-Soil loosens.
-Steel bends.
+Then the same forces that once rewarded efficiency turn.
+Water finds low ground.
+Soil compacts, hardens.
+Steel remembers it can bend.
 Systems reveal the assumptions buried within them, assumptions about growth without limit, control without cost, motion without consequence.

 Nothing is destroyed that was not already unstable.